CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 Design document

 \
+Specification:

 Our project domain is a grocery order reservation app.
 We are designing a program for grocery stores like Walmart or T&T. In phase 0 the program allows users to register, login.
 Now in phase 1, users can view and order groceries from the store.
 The customers are able to see the id, name, price, and quantity in stock of each item.